-StreamNet contributed to the coordination and standardization of monitoring data throughout the basin in 2016.
+StreamNet contributed to the coordination and standardization of monitoring data throughout the basin in 2017.
 We actively supported improving data sharing capabilities in the region through the CA project.
 This project uses an exchange network approach and dynamic web services to share data.
-With the leadership of StreamNet cooperators in WDFW, a grant was obtained from the EPA in January 2014, specifically to work towards automated data sharing of key high-level indicators for the region.
-The deliverables for this grant were all successfully delivered and the grant project terminated in 2016.

 We continued to work with our partners in IDFG, Confederated Tribes of the Colville Reservation (CCT), Montana Fish, Wildlife, and Parks (MFWP), ODFW, CRITFC, and WDFW to promote data standardization within agencies by assisting them with development of database systems designed to ultimately have the capability to share data directly in a regional format.
 As part of the effort to improve coordination, in 2014 StreamNet instituted an Executive Committee structure (Table 1).
-In 2016 the project continued to implement the intent; using policy-level staff from partner agencies and primary data consuming organizations directly involved in setting priorities for the technical data management staff.
-The Executive Committee provided direction on program priorities in 2016.
+In 2017 the project continued to implement the intent; using policy-level staff from partner agencies and primary data consuming organizations directly involved in setting priorities for the technical data management staff.
+The Executive Committee provided direction on program priorities in 2017.
 The StreamNet Steering Committee remains an essential part of the organizational structure of the program as the implementation team for these priorities.

-Current Members: Current Members:

-StreamNet Executive Committee StreamNet Steering Committee
+Current Members: StreamNet Executive Committee

-Randy Fisher, PSMFC Tom Pansky, BPA

-Stan Allen, PSMFC TBD, CRITFC

-Zachary Penney, CRITFC Nancy Leonard, NPCC

-Tony Grover, NPCC Bart Butterfield, IDFG

-Bryan Mercier, BPA Dawn Anderson, MFWP

-Russell Scranton, BPA Cedric Cooney, ODFW

-Tom Cooney, NOAA- Fisheries TBD, USFWS

-Tom Stahl, ODFW Paul Clayton, CCT

-Dan Rawding, WDFW Brodie Cox, WDFW

-Lance Hebdon, IDFG Tom Iverson, Coordinated Assessments

-Don Skaar, MFWP Project Contractor

-John Arterburn, CCT Jen Bayer, PNAMP

-Roy Elicker, USFWS
+Randy Fisher, PSMFC Stan Allen, PSMFC Zachary Penney, CRITFC Tony Grover, NPCC Bryan Mercier, BPA Jeff Lane, BPA Greg Sieglitz, NOAA- Fisheries Tom Stahl, ODFW Art Martin, ODFW Dan Rawding, WDFW Lance Hebdon, IDFG Don Skaar, MFWP John Arterburn, CCT Roy Elicker, USFWS